About Mighty Campers Australia

 Standard liability deposit: $3,500 for Highball and Double Down; $5,000 for all other vehicles — charged to a credit card at pickup.
 The Liability Reduction Option (LRO) brings liability to $0: $30/day (max $1,450) for Highball and Double Down; $40/day (max $1,950) for everything else.
 Add the Inclusive Pack ($10/day) and you get single-vehicle rollover coverage plus WiFi, picnic furniture, and linen exchange.

 Insurance is the second-biggest cost when renting a campervan.
-Read every line before you sign.
+Read every line — and see our guide to campervan hire insurance in Australia — before you sign.

 Pet Friendly